Roman Colleges: Collegio Damasceno

 The administration of the College, which was given to the Jesuits from 1940 to 1974, is entrusted to the Discalced Carmelites from 1974 onwards.
 There are also two Sisters from Colombia, from the Congregation of Hermanas Domenicas de Betania, at the service of the College.

 Lithuanian Pontifical College of St. Casimir

-Lithuanian Pontifical College of St. Casimir was established for Lithuanian priests studying in Rome.
+Lithuanian Pontifical College of St. Casimir was established in 1945 for Lithuanian priests studying in Rome.

 Pontifical Korean College

-The rector of the Pontifical Korean College is Rev. John Kim Jong-su, of the Archdiocese of Seoul.
+The rector of the Pontifical Korean College is John Kim Jong-su, of the Archdiocese of Seoul.

 Other colleges

 Nobile Collegio Cerasoli

 The Nobile Collegio Cerasoli first began in Rome in 1640, with a bequest of Don Flaminio Cerasoli to the Archconfraternity of Bergamo in Rome to open a college for the training of young clerics from Bergamo.
 His heirs contested, and the matter was tied up in litigation for a long time.
 The college was designed by architect Gabriele Valvassori, and opened in 1834.
 The property was seized by Napoleon, and in 1834 annexed to the "Roman College".
 The revenues of the legacy continued to support as many students as possible from Bergamo at the college.
 In 1901 Angelo Roncalli was awarded one of four seats reserved for the Collegio Cerasoli at the "Roman Seminary".